 Each affiliate can generate possible visits and purchases on your site every day.

-The refer id which allows to associate the user to the affiliate can be recovered in two different ways:
+The refer ID which allows associating the user to the affiliate can be recovered in two different ways:

-- through query string: the user reaches your site through an URL that includes a query string with the affiliate’s refer id.
+- through query string: the user reaches your site through a URL that includes a query string with the affiliate’s refer ID.
 This is a possible example: http://sitename.it/shop/?ref=13.

 How to add a referral on an order